Growing Sukuma wiki in Kenya.

 Therefore, this blog is about how sukuma wiki (a crop also known kale) can improve a farmer’s cash flow.

+You Don’t Have to Be an Expert to Grow sukuma Wiki.
 Any Farmer in Kenya Can Grow Sukuma Wiki (Kale)

 The thought of growing Sukuma wiki came to my mind like a thunderbolt.